ibenbouzid/SkypeforBusiness_lab_V3/README.md

 	- Please remember to use only numbers plus lower case letters for your **resource group name** because it is concatenated to create a storage account name which support only lower case.
 	- Use the right region like **Western Europe** instead of **Uk south** as some regions doesn't support yet the types of VM's used.
 Otherwise your deployment will pop up some errors before starting deployment.

- "domainName": The FQDN of the AD Domain eg: contoso.com or adatum.local
+ - *domainName*: The FQDN of the AD Domain eg: contoso.com or adatum.local

- "adminUsername": The name of the Administrator of all your VM's and Domain Admin
+ - *adminUsername*: The name of the Administrator of all your VM's and Domain Admin

- "adminPassword": The password for the Administrator account: must be at least 12 caracters
+ - *adminPassword*: The password for the Administrator account: must be at least 12 caracters

- "ShareLocation": the name of your azure storage account - not the url - eg "mystorage" where you created your "skype" folder with all the source files
+ - *ShareLocation*: the name of your azure storage account - not the url - eg *mystorage* where you created your *skype* folder with all the source files

- "ShareAccessKey": The token to used to access your storage account.
+ - *ShareAccessKey*: The token to used to access your storage account.
 You can find it on your storage account settings.

- "StsServiceName": The name of your ADFS service eg sts.contoso.com that is present in the SSL certificate
+ - *StsServiceName*: The name of your ADFS service eg sts.contoso.com that is present in the SSL certificate

- "STSPublicCertificate": True if using public certificate for Federation Service
+ - *STSPublicCertificate*: True if using public certificate for Federation Service

- "WAPPublicCertificate": True if using public certificate for Skype URL's
+ - *WAPPublicCertificate*: True if using public certificate for Skype URL's

- "EdgePublicCertificate": True if using public certificate for Edge Server
+ - *EdgePublicCertificate*: True if using public certificate for Edge Server

- "CertificatePassword" : Only needed if at least one public certificate, should be the same password for all public certificate
+ - *CertificatePassword* : Only needed if at least one public certificate, should be the same password for all public certificate

  How to get the Storage Access Key:
  <a >